MoniterOrg/moniter/README.md

 See [forever's repository](https://github.com/foreversd/forever) for more information.

-(We're not sponsored by `forever` in any way, we just think it's a cool tool 😄)
+(We're not sponsored by `forever` in any way, we just think it's a cool tool! 😄)

 ## Example

-See a working example in the [/example](/example) folder.
+See a working example in the [example/](https://github.com/MoniterOrg/moniter/tree/master/example) folder.